 Immediately upon hearing his sentence, Emil Hahn (Werner Klemperer) declares, "Today you sentence me; tomorrow the Bolsheviks will sentence you!".
 Whether intended or not, those words strongly parallel the last words of the notorious Julius Streicher as he was about to be hanged following his conviction at the first Nuremberg Trial.
 As the black hood was placed over his head, Streicher screamed, "The Bolsheviks will hang you one day!"

 The song whose meaning Mrs. Berthold explains to Judge Haywood when they walk past a pub while people in there sing it, is called "Lili Marlene".
-The song was popular with German and British force during the war, and was actually recorded by Marlene Dietrich herself in the 40s and 50s.
+The song was popular with German and British forces during the war, and was actually recorded by Marlene Dietrich herself in the 1940s and 1950s.

 A stage adaptation, also written by Abby Mann, was produced on Broadway many years later.
 It starred Maximilian Schell in a different role, this time as Ernst Janning, the role played by Burt Lancaster in the film.
 The play opened at the Longacre Theatre in New York on March 26, 2001 and ran for 56 performances.